eharrow/eharrow.github.io/_posts/2016-01-08-centos-portforwading-iptables.md

 The issue turns out to be that the base centos image has iptables set up to stop it.

 `sudo iptable -F` resolved it and now outbound responses are routed back.

+Note that this does not affect a base Ubuntu image.